senyosimpson/blog/content/short-forms/pointer-fu-tokio.md

     // Dereference header_ptr
     // We expect this to give us our Header struct as defined above.
     // Because Header is the first field and the pointer is pointing
-    // to the beginning of the Task struct , it is valid to perform
+    // to the beginning of the Task struct, it is valid to perform
     // this dereference
     let header_from_ptr_deref = unsafe { *header_ptr };